Part II

 Treat this pause as a threshold: read the field before the algorithm names it for you.

-When Resonance feels muddy, ask a quick values question: “Whose value is driving this anxiety?”
+Let sensation answer first.
+The angle of attention you bring to the screen changes what begins to stand out there.
+Then ask a quick values question: “Whose value is driving this anxiety?”
 Is it my value of integrity—or their value of comfort?
+If the answer is mostly fear of displeasing, that matters.

-Practice Anchor 2: Interpersonal Integrity
+Interpersonal Integrity

 Interpersonal moments are where the Protocol becomes real: run Field → Resonance → Action in conversation, then repair quickly when impact lands.